 Lighting is a good place to start in any smart home and Apple HomeKit works with smart bulb systems like Philips Hue, Ikea Tradfri, C by GE, and Lifx, as well as some smaller names.

 Why would you want purple lighting in the bedroom and fuchsia in the living room?
 Because you can, of course.
-Colours and brightness can now be controlled within the Apple ecosystem through Siri and, if you're an existing Hue user, it's simple to port all the info needed from your old bridge.
+Colors and brightness can now be controlled within the Apple ecosystem through Siri and, if you're an existing Hue user, it's simple to port all the info needed from your old bridge.

 If you're already got Hue, you'll need to pick up the new HomeKit Upgrade bridge, otherwise go for the HomeKit compatible starter kit.
-Then you can also add a Lightstrip Plus, Downlight or Hue Go to the mix.
+Then you can also add a Lightstrip, Downlight or Hue Go to the mix.

 If you've wanted to jump into smart lights but didn't want to deal with hubs or pay for Philips Hue, Lifx's bulbs come with with HomeKit support, so you can control them from Siri or the dedicated Home app.

 You won't have to buy any of the new bulbs, either, as this is all done via software update.
 You can check out Lifx's complete lineup of compatible bulbs on its website, which include the Ambient-recommended Lifx Mini.

 Nanoleaf Light Panels is a modular smart lighting system that you can stick to your walls and windows to make beautiful designs.
-It comes as a set of triangles which will glow and/or flash whatever colours you wish and, just to top it all off, it's entirely voice controlled.
+It comes as a set of triangles which will glow and/or flash whatever colors you wish and, just to top it all off, it's entirely voice controlled.
 Buy a starter kit and add panels as you go.
 Not a fan of triangles?
-The most recent Nanoleaf Canvas offers square panelling instead, or you can go for the new hexagon models.
+The Nanoleaf Canvas offers square panelling instead, or you can go for the new hexagon models.